High-repetition-rate seeded free-electron laser with direct-amplification of an external coherent laser: Introduction

-Here, an alternative method named direct-amplification enabled harmonic generation (DEHG) is presented.
-Different from nominal seeded FELs, this method uses a relative long modulator as a media for laser amplification and electron modulation.
-The requirement on the laser power is only large enough to suppress the shotnoise of the electron beam, which is about three orders of magnitude smaller than that required in a conventional HGHG.
-Hereby, the MHz-level repetition-rate could be realized by a commercially available fiber laser system.
-The absence of large dispersion in this direct amplification process maintains the excellent temporal coherence of the conventional seeded FEL.
-It makes stability even better natively that self feedback mechanism exists in DEHG.
-With economic saving and mechanical concision, the proposed technique opens the way for the realization of stable MHz-level repetition-rate seeded FELs.
+The requirement on the laser power is only large enough to suppress the shotnoise power (equivalent input power of SASE) of the electron beam, which is about three orders of magnitude smaller than that required in a nominal seeded FEL.
+Hereby, the MHz-level repetition-rate could be realized by a commercially available laser system.
+It is investigated that self-feedback mechanism exists in DEHG and this makes stability even better natively.
+Moreover, the absence of large dispersion in DEHG-based HGHG maintains the excellent longitudinal coherence of the nominal seeded FEL.
+In DEHG-based EEHG, the directly amplified seed laser which is reused in the second modulator inherits the current profile of the electron beam, yielding great synchronization.
+The proposed technique opens the way for the realization of stable MHz-level repetition-rate seeded FELs.